 What do you hope to achieve from the work you are doing?

-In my current role at the DPP, it is my hope to play a small role in the pursuit of justice and accountability for victims of serious crime in Ireland.
+In my current role at the DPP (Office of the Director of Public Prosecutions), it is my hope to play a small role in the pursuit of justice and accountability for victims of serious crime in Ireland.
 I work on cases that mainly concern crimes of murder and sexual violence.
 In my short time in the office so far, I have seen how much accountability means to victims and their families.
 They feel vindicated, their suffering is acknowledged and their voice is heard through the giving of a victim impact statement at the end of the process.

 Can you tell us some of your professional experiences that have left quite a mark on you personally?